 Camera 146: Left in the silkscreening lab at Otis College in Los Angeles by David T.

 When cameras are returned they usually have a whole range of photos taken by different people, often in different countries.
 Camera 159 went on a long journey – from Wales to Greenland to Antarctica to Chile, and finally ended up in Ireland before being mailed back to the Disposable Memory Project to be processed:

 Camera 308‘s journey was much shorter – it was passed to a man selling juice on a beach in Gambia, and passed around the village before it was returned:

 Interested in participating?
 Learn the steps of starting your own disposable memory camera here.
 We’re so inspired by this project that we’re considering sending disposable cameras with our designers on their next inspiration trip!

-Our second Foreign Correspondent has returned from her travels!
-Stacy, her husband, and her two children traveled to Istanbul and Jerusalem this summer.
+Our first Foreign Correspondent is here!
+Bijal Shah, her husband, and her two daughters spent ten days traveling around France this summer.
 We outfitted them with a suitcase full of Tea before they left, asking them to share their adventures with us upon their return.
 Below is the final part 5 of their adventure.